helq/blag/src/blog/personal/webcomics.md

 - <http://yahoberries.tumblr.com/post/135314383576/not-sure-about-anything-anymore>: what's your dream? - I don't know - then what do you live for? - I just kinda exist
 - <https://www.reddit.com/r/webcomics/comments/4cu0cn/april_fools_day_duplicate_comics/>: April fools joke 'maybe i am the fool'
 - <http://a.disquscdn.com/uploads/mediaembed/images/3985/2542/original.jpg>: jealous and envious difference explained by homer simpson
+- <https://www.webtoons.com/en/challenge/clinic-of-horrors/episode-12-the-new-guy/viewer?title_no=274661&episode_no=13>: Asian cute guy is actually a blob that feeds from human teens
+- <http://toonhole.com/comic/in_a_coma/>: {comma,grammar} Tom is in a comma
+- <https://www.webtoons.com/en/challenge/clinic-of-horrors/episode-7-word-worms/viewer?title_no=274661&episode_no=7>: {words,worms} Words eaten by worms!
+- <http://www.commitstrip.com/en/2014/11/06/pendant-ce-temps-sur-mars-3/>: Lonely robot in mars talks to Wilson
+- <https://www.instagram.com/p/Bqgdu8MFYaf/>: Real dream to be a lofi hip hop guy
+- <https://frava8.tumblr.com/post/179316447942/burned>: {inner} The best costume is a mirror, because there is nothing scarier than looking at yourself and confronting your inner deamons
+- <https://i.warosu.org/data/g/img/0589/10/1486941106427.png>: {neural networks} Statistical learning (a lot of work) vs NNs (more layers)
+- <https://www.instagram.com/p/Bsda7Jel3OI/>: {dreams} Dreams only come true with hard work
+- <https://www.webtoons.com/en/drama/space-boy/ep-2/viewer?title_no=400&episode_no=2>: Living in outerspace, in a small comunity, and then bam, new home
+- <https://www.webtoons.com/en/drama/space-boy/ep-10/viewer?title_no=400&episode_no=10>: {Augmented Reality} Using Augmented Reality for everyday life

 ### Jim Benton ###